DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/GO.png" style="border:none;" />
 </div>

-**Nov 14th** - __Now that you've identified differentially expressed genes, what do they mean and how do you begin to elucidate the biological pathways governed by these genes?
+**Nov 7th** — Now that you've identified differentially expressed genes, what do they mean and how do you begin to elucidate the biological pathways governed by these genes?
 Toward this end, you will learn how to carry out functional enichment analyses using [Gene Ontology](http://geneontology.org/), a structured vocabulary that describes the biological processes and molecular functions carried out by a gene.
 You'll also see some different options for how to represent your analyses in papers.
 Lecture slides available [here](https://www.icloud.com/keynote/0Naa63iYXqX4nTRUq2PF0Rfpg#Lecture11%5FFunctionalEnrichment).

 <div style="clear:both"></div>